codenameLontong/Data-Business-Analysis-Portofolio/README.md

 ### Python Data Analysis

 **Description:**
-This repository contains Jupyter notebooks with tasks completed during the **Introduction to AI & Data Science** course.
+This file contains Jupyter notebooks with tasks completed during the **Introduction to AI & Data Science** course.
 Each file covers different topics in Data Science, addressing various data cases and distributions.

+**Skills:**
+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Data Analysis
+- Data Visualization

+**Status:**
+Completed in 2023
+---

+### AI & Data Science Final Project

+**Description:**
+This file contains my final project for the **Introduction to AI & Data Science** course.
+It includes files focused on processing data from Valorant Pro Matches, covering tasks such as classification, regression, and clustering using various training models.

 **Skills:**
 - Python